On Thurston's parametrization of $\mathbb{C}{\rm P}^1$-structures: The construction of Thurston's parameters

-The canonical neighborhood $U_p$ can be regarded as a projective structure on an open disk (Proposition \ref{CanonicalNeighborhood}), and one can consider maximal disks in $U_p$, which are a priori unrelated maximal disk in $\ti{C}$.
+The canonical neighborhood $U_p$ can be regarded as a projective structure on an open disk (Proposition \ref{CanonicalNeighborhood}), and one can consider maximal disks in $U_p$, which are {\it a priori} unrelated maximal disks in $\ti{C}$.

 \begin{lemma}\Label{DisksInCanonicalNbhd} The maximal disks of $U_p$ bijectively correspond to the maximal disks of $\ti{C}$ whose closure contain $p$ by the inclusion $U_p \sub \ti{C}$.

 Moreover, if $D$ is a maximal disk of $U_p$ containing $p$, then the ideal points of $D$ as a maximal disk of $U_p$ coincide with its ideal points of $D$ as a maximal disk of $\ti{C}$. \end{lemma} \begin{proof} If $D$ is a maximal disk in $\ti{C}$ containing $p$, then clearly $D$ is also a maximal disk in $U_p$ by the definition of $U_p$.
 Similarly, if $D$ is a maximal disk in $\ti{C}$ whose boundary contains $p$, then there is a sequence of maximal disks $D_i$ containing $p$ with $D_i \to D$ as $i \to \infi$.
 Therefore every maximal disk $D$ in $\ti{C}$ whose closure contains $p$ is a maximal disk in $U_p$.